dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

->  HX is the perfect combination of a lightweight editor and a powerful IDE.
-Agile performance, outstanding UI, and powerful functions are all in one.
+>  HBuilderX is the perfect combination of a lightweight editor and a powerful IDE.
+Agile performance, outstanding UI and powerful functions are all in one.

 **This document is recommended for beginners**